 In Chuck, Casey instantly becomes this on meeting his college-aged daughter.
 Possibly he feels he's missed out on years of overprotectiveness.
 Now imagine how he feels after finding out that she's dating Morgan.

 Even though he was only a one-shot character, the father of Jerry's Girl of the Week from "The Raincoats" episodes of Seinfeld is a good example.
-If you're still grounding your daughter and preventing her from seeing her boyfriend when she's old enough to rent an apartment (or at least a car), then I think it's safe to say that it's moved outside being a "tough but fair" approach to parenting and into the realm of control freakish-ness (although to be fair, she didn't seem to be trying to stop it).
+If you're still grounding your daughter and preventing her from seeing her boyfriend when she's old enough to rent an apartment (or at least a car), then it's probably safe to say that it's moved outside being a "tough but fair" approach to parenting and into the realm of control freakish-ness (although to be fair, the girlfriend didn't seem to be trying to stop it).
 Jack Byrnes didn't tell us he had family there.

 An episode of Power Rangers Time Force had Ransik turn into this because his daughter Nadira fell for Blue Ranger Lucas.
 However, rather than threatening him, Ransik interrupts a fight with the Monster of the Week to help out, dusting off the young man's uniform, handing him some flowers to give Nadira, and then chewing out the MOTW for nearly ruining his daughter's date.